-The Military Science Department offers a four-year curriculum in leadership, both theoretical and practical.
-Students learn the fundamentals of leadership and then progress through increasing leadership roles in order to improve individual proficiency.
+The Military Science Department is a curriculum in military leadership, both theoretical and practical.
+Typically, it is known as a four-year program, however, there are three and two-year options as well.
+Students learn the fundamentals of leadership and progress through increasing roles and responsibilities in order to improve individual proficiency.
 Many other "life skills," such as time management, oral and written communication, first aid and personal fitness, as well as adventure training, are also integrated into the program.
-Both a major and a minor are offered by the department.
+Both a major and a minor are offered.

 The Military Science Department is synonymous with the Army Reserve Officer Training Corps (ROTC) program.
 While any student can enroll in the 100 and 200 level classes, students who wish to contract as a cadet, must meet certain medical, physical, and military screening standards, before entering the upper-division classes.

-ROTC is traditionally a four-year program and consists of two phases: the Basic Course (normally taken during the Freshman and Sophomore years) and the Advanced Course (normally taken during the Junior and Senior years).
+ROTC is organized into two parts: the Basic Course (normally taken during the Freshman and Sophomore years) and the Advanced Course (normally taken during the Junior and Senior years).
 Students with prior service, members of the Army Reserves or National Guard may be eligible to waive the Basic Course and complete the program in two years.
 ROTC also provides a method for college students to obtain Basic Course placement credit through a 4-week program called Cadet Initial Entry Training Course (CIET).

 How does the program work?

-Basic Course: The Basic Course is open to all students interested in basic leadership and military skills training without any military obligation.
+Basic Course: The Basic Course is open to any student interested in basic leadership and military skills training without any military obligation.

-The 100-level courses are 2-credit hours and consist of a one-hour classroom session and a two hour leadership laboratory (3 hours weekly).
-The sophomore 200-level courses are 3-credit hours and consist of a two hour classroom session and a two hour leadership laboratory (4 hours weekly).
-The focus is on leader development and small group dynamics combined with basic military skills training.
+The 100-level courses are 2-credit hours and consist of a one-hour class and a two-hour leadership laboratory (3 hours weekly).
+The sophomore 200-level courses are 3-credit hours and consist of a two-hour class and a two-hour leadership laboratory (4 hours weekly).
+The focus is on leader development and small group dynamics combined with basic military skills proficiency.
 This is an excellent opportunity for students to determine if pursuing a contract with ROTC is for them.

 A fundamental element of the Basic Course Development is the development of critical thinking and problem solving skills and improvement of oral and written communication skills.
 We place students in a variety of situations in order to provide an environment within which to become better leaders in any profession.
 Students are also afforded the opportunity to apply and compete for ROTC 2- and 3-year scholarships.